 How to prevent a relationship breakdown

-“They also seek out and receive support early on, and are aware prenatally of these adjustments and have open communication with their partner about how they feel and how its changed or will change their lives,” Kristy and Lana said.
+“They also seek out and receive support early on, and are aware prenatally of these adjustments and have open communication with their partner about how they feel, and how it has changed or will change their lives,” Kirsty and Lana said.

 Strong together, but also apart

-Perhaps the key to a successful relationship after kids though is a willingness to apply perspective to what is arguably one of the most stressful and busiest times in your life.
+Perhaps the key to a successful relationship after kids though, is a willingness to apply perspective to what is one of the most stressful and busiest times in your life.

-“They acknowledge that this is a transient phase of their life that will pass and they need to rally together to stay strong as a team,” said Kristy and Lana.
+“They acknowledge that this is a transient phase of their life that will pass and they need to rally together to stay strong as a team,” Kirsty and Lana explain.